openenclave/openenclave/README.md

 1. Determine the type of your development system

     There are three supported configurations.

-- Types of configurations
     - Simulation: supported by a pure software SGX emulator
     - SGX 1: This is the orginal Intel SGX hardware platform
     - SGX 1+FLC: SGX with Flexible Launch Control support

   An oesgx utility (this) could be use to determine thr SGX support on your target system.